Hutan Melintang

 The majority of the population works in the fishing industry, which is one of the biggest in Malaysia.
 Jenderata Estate, owned by United Plantations, is also located nearby.

 Most of the people here work as plantation workers, fishermen and farmers, as Hutan Melintang is the biggest fishing village in Perak.

 History

 The mukim used to be part of Hilir Perak District.

+Demographics

+Hutan Melintang's population is primarily Malay—49.1%, 30.5% Indian, 20.2% Chinese and 0.3% other.
+Hutan Melintang has a notably high Indian proportion which makes up about one third of the population.